gansixeneh/FROG-2.0/README.md

 3. It constructs a SPARQL query using these identifiers
 4. The agent executes the query against Wikidata's SPARQL endpoint
 5. If the results aren't satisfactory, it refines its query
-6. Finally, it presents the answer in natural language
+6. Finally, it presents the answer in natural language along with the full traceability information

 ## Limitations